 Make sure you:

-a) Send your invoice to the correct address (see under Where to send your Invoices), and
+a) send your invoice to the correct address (see under where to send your invoices)

 What other steps could we take to ensure that our invoices are in order?

 Ensure that your invoice/credit note is legible, especially if handwritten (our preference is for typewritten).
 In addition, ensure that it is: